fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 The hard-rejection gate adds one more tension: a config can't game the dampener by accepting a moderate base-fee drawdown that collapses into a negative-Calmar disaster the moment slippage gets worse.
 Both conditions have to hold: positive expected return at the base 30 bps round-trip, *and* survive a fee-and-slippage shock.

+# <a name="repro"/> Reproducibility note

+The scaled-down Python version at [trader-research](https://github.com/fbielejec/trader-research) shows the methodology used -- the contract surface, the modifiable interior, the program.md spec the agent operates under -- on a 4-token, bear-specialist-only, 2022-only subset.
+It is a small runnable example with the same scoring and loop structure -- perfect to clone and run on a laptop in minutes.
+The full Loop 3 run was executed against a Rust implementation over a much larger token universe -- not something you can clone and run on a laptop without the Rust codebase and ~18 hours of compute.

 # <a name="phases"/> Phased Sweeping